logzio/logzio-lambda-extensions/logzio-lambda-extensions-logs/README.md

 ### Parsing logs

 By default, the extension sends the logs as strings.
-If your logs are formatted, and you wish to parse them to separate fields, The extension uses the [grok library](https://github.com/vjeantet/grok) to parse grok patterns.
+If your logs are formatted, and you wish to parse them to separate fields, the extension will use the [grok library](https://github.com/vjeantet/grok) to parse grok patterns.
-You can see [here](https://github.com/vjeantet/grok/tree/master/patterns) all the pre-built grok patterns (for example `COMMONAPACHELOG` is already a known pattern in the library).
+You can see all the pre-built grok patterns (for example `COMMONAPACHELOG` is already a known pattern in the library) [here](https://github.com/vjeantet/grok/tree/master/patterns).
 If you need to use a custom pattern, you can use the environment variables `GROK_PATTERNS` and `LOGS_FORMAT`.

 #### Example